Selected Work

 What we owned

-We built and ran a broad, enterprise-wide talent strategy spanning seven to eight departments, placing a mix of engineering disciplines and designers against distinct mandates.
-We assembled a twelve-person team blending skill sets and seniority levels for a major initiative, and sourced a forward-deployed engineer for priority projects on the go-to-market team.
-Enablement ran in parallel: structured training built around the company's tech stack and products, tailored to specific role types from engineering to design to soft skills.
-We delivered SDLC and PDLC consulting to sharpen how teams moved from concept to shipped product, and built an AI enablement initiative around the company's approved toolset including Cursor and Claude.
-When the company needed design capability at speed, the delivery model we orchestrate stood up two dedicated design pods in 48 hours.
+We owned a broad, enterprise-wide talent strategy spanning seven to eight departments, directing the placement of engineering and design talent against distinct mandates across the organization.
+We assembled and managed a twelve-person team blending skill sets and seniority for a major initiative, and brought in a forward-deployed engineer for priority projects on the go-to-market team.
+On enablement, we shaped structured training built around the company's tech stack and products, tailored to specific roles from engineering to design to soft skills.
+We directed SDLC and PDLC consulting to sharpen how teams moved from concept to shipped product, and scoped an AI enablement initiative around the company's approved toolset, including Cursor and Claude.
+When the company needed design capability at speed, we brought in and managed two dedicated design pods, live within 48 hours.

 The outcome